studio-b12/goat/docs/book/src/scripting/index.md

 > bar = 2
 > ```

-Also, some [builtins](./builtins.md) are available in each script instance.
+Also, some [built-in functions](./builtins.md) are available in each script instance.